 You can hang all of the ornaments at once when you decorate the tree and then have kids find them, or hang one each day as you tell the story.

 The ornaments are pretty and brightly colored.
-A good alternative for any age.
+A good way to make a Christ centered Christmas for any age.

 A Jesse Tree